-- What is a Proxy Server?
+What is a Proxy Server?

-There is also definite advantage of having a true hardware firewall built-in into a router or DSL, Cable or Dish modem.
-While a software firewall is good and gives you full data transfer control, it may be susceptible to viruses, misconfigurations and crashes, while a hardware firewall does what is claims to do and always runs in the background.
-While a hardware firewall is generally more stable, allowing only outgoing traffic, it generally gives you a somewhat limited control of your inbound traffic.
-However, it provides you with the best possible protection to all of the computers on your local network from a dangerous inbound traffic.All high speed Internet service providers, including but not limited to DSL, Cable and Dish network are susceptible to end user security risks, although many of them take extra steps to protect their users.
+Additionally, there is the definite advantage of having a true hardware firewall built into a router or DSL, cable, or dish modem.
+While software firewalls provide data transfer control, they may be vulnerable to viruses, misconfiguration, and crashes.
+On the other hand, a hardware firewall performs its intended function reliably and consistently.
+Although a hardware firewall limits control over inbound traffic, it offers optimal protection for all computers on your local network against potentially harmful inbound traffic.
+While high-speed internet service providers, including DSL, cable, and dish networks, are susceptible to end-user security risks, many of them take extra measures to safeguard their users.

 © 2024 TraceMyIP.org All Rights Reserved.
 TraceMyIP® is a registered trademark of TraceMyIP, LLC